Torture (song): Music video

-In the video various acts of torture are displayed, and various members of the band are usually on the receiving end.
-At some points the video looks like a horror movie.
-Near the end, a group of skeletons that represent the Jacksons are shown dancing.

-Jeff Stein was the director and Bryce Walmsley was the scenic designer.
+Jeff Stein was the director of the music video; and Bryce Walmsley was the scenic designer.
 Jackie Jackson also oversaw the production, acting as an advisor.
 The dancing skeletons were animated at Peter Wallach Enterprises.
 Neither Michael nor Jermaine appears in the video: Jermaine was busy with other obligations, and Michael refused to be in the video.
 After Michael had sketched out ideas for the shoot with the production company and his brothers, Stein and producer John Diaz had a feeling he would skip the actual shoot, so they rented a wax dummy of Michael from Madame Tussaud's museum in Nashville. "[It] was put through the wringer," Stein said.
 "Its head ended up in the salad bowl at lunch one day."
 The dummy was ultimately used in three separate sequences, including the ending sequence that shows the rest of the group standing in a shot similar to the album cover.
 The television show PM Magazine later discovered the dummy's use through an analysis of the video.
 "I was so young and naïve, I just figured this is what they normally do in music videos," recalled Paula Abdul, who eventually became the choreographer.

 Perri Lister, an alumna of the British dance troupe Hot Gossip, was initially hired as the video's choreographer.
 Field told her that Jackie wanted his girlfriend, Abdul, to be in the video.
 She successfully auditioned and Lister put her in a group of similarly-built women.
 Abdul did not show up once rehearsals started and Lister went on without her.
 According to Field, Jackie told him a few days later thar Lister "wasn't right" for the Jacksons.
 After a week, Jackie and Abdul showed up at rehearsals, and Stein told Lister that Jackie had indicated that Abdul wanted to choreograph the video.
 Abdul, a Laker Girl at the time, took over as the choreographer from that point.
 She said some of the members of the band approached her at a Laker game and asked if she wanted to choreograph the video.
 "My only problem was how to tell the Jacksons how to dance," Abdul later recalled.
 "I was young, I was scared.
 I'm not quite sure how I got through that."
 Abdul was later chosen to be the choreographer for the Jacksons' Victory tour.